 If your child experiences shortness of breath, tires easily while playing, or has recently suffered a chest injury, pulmonary function testing can determine whether they should receive treatment for a lung condition.
-At Children’s Cardiology Group in Orange and Mission Viejo, California, the team of experienced, board-certified pediatric cardiologists performs pulmonary function testing to diagnose asthma, sleep apnea, allergies, and other lung disorders.
+At Children’s Cardiology Group in Orange, Newport Beach and Mission Viejo, California, the team of experienced, board-certified pediatric cardiologists performs pulmonary function testing to diagnose asthma, sleep apnea, allergies, and other lung disorders.
 To schedule an evaluation for pulmonary function testing, call the nearest location, or request an appointment through the online scheduling tool.

 Pulmonary function testing measures how well air moves from your child’s mouth and nose through the lungs.
 Through a series of breathing tests, the board-certified providers at Children’s Cardiology Group can assess lung capacity, airflow, and whether enough oxygen reaches your child’s bloodstream.
 Pulmonary function testing allows your provider to diagnose a variety of lung and heart disorders.
 If your child currently takes medication for a lung condition, pulmonary function testing can tell your provider how well the medicine is working and whether the dosage needs to be adjusted